What is a stomach ulcer?

 - Helicobacter pylori — a type of bacteria

-Spicy foods don’t cause stomach ulcers, but they can worsen the symptoms.
+Spicy foods do not cause stomach ulcers, but they can worsen the symptoms.

 How are stomach ulcers diagnosed?

-Stomach ulcers are most commonly diagnosed by endoscopy – a flexible tube with a tiny camera that’s passed into your mouth to your stomach.
+Stomach ulcers are most commonly diagnosed by endoscopy — using a flexible tube with a tiny camera that is passed into the mouth and down to the stomach.
 This procedure is done under general anaesthetic.

-You’re also likely to have tests to check for Helicobacter pylori infection.
-Usually this involves a breath test or a test of the stomach lining during the endoscopy.
+Your doctor may also order blood tests, stool tests or an x-ray.
+You are also likely to have tests to check for Helicobacter pylori infection.
+Usually this involves a breath test, or a test of the stomach lining during endoscopy.

 If you have a stomach ulcer, you may be given:

-- a combination of antibiotic medicines to kill the Helicobacter pylori bacteria
+- a combination of antibiotic medicines to eradicate the Helicobacter pylori bacteria if it is present

-- medicines that reduce the stomach acid, such as proton pump inhibitors.
+- medicines that reduce the amount of acid the stomach produces, such as proton pump inhibitors

 Some people have one of these treatments, while some have both.